We’re sharing some family-friendly things to do in South Western Ontario this fall that we know you’ll enjoy!

 Visit the Pumpkin Inferno at Discovery Harbour

-With the current state of the things, Discovery Harbour will be hosting Pumpkin Inferno.
-They are also open to visitors who want to walk around and visit the harbour.
-The whole experience takes around an hour and a half to see the tall ships, read about the history of the area and stop at Captian Robert’s Table for a bite to eat.
-From October 1st to 30th Discovery Harbour puts on an outdoor even called Pumpkin Inferno and it’s so fun especially for children.
+If you’re looking for a family activity to do in the evenings, Discovery Harbour is the place to be.
+Every year Discovery Harbour puts on Pumpkin Inferno, an outdoor exhibit featuring dozens of magical displays like the grim reaper and hundreds of fun pumpkin ideas.
+The whole experience takes around an hour and a half to see the tall ships, read about the history of the area, and stop at Captian Robert’s Table for a bite to eat.
+From October 1st to 30th Discovery Harbour puts on an outdoor event called Pumpkin Inferno and it’s so fun, especially for children.
 Highly recommend checking it out this year!

 Book a stay in the Village of Blue Mountain